VioletViolaVi/Milestone-Project-4/README.md

 # My Fourth Project: Slurps
 ## Activity Diagram
-This is an activity diagram showing how the Slurps app/website is intended to be used by the user.
+This is an activity diagram showing how the Slurps website is intended to be used by the user.
 ![Slurps Activity Diagram](/media/activity-diagram.jpg)
 ## Wireframes
 ### Small Screens